-- (1) The accounting officer must - a) at least annually review the implementation of this Policy; - b) review compliance to norms and standards cost efficiency of the supply chain management process; and - c) when the accounting officer considers it necessary submit proposals for the amendment of this Policy to the council. - (2) If the accounting officer submits proposed amendments to the council that differs from the model policy issued by the National Treasury, the accounting officer must - a) ensure that such proposed amendments comply with the Regulations; and - b) report any deviation from the model policy to the National Treasury and the relevant provincial treasury. - (3) When amending this supply chain management policy the need for uniformity in supply chain practices, procedures and forms between organs of state in all spheres, particularly to promote accessibility of supply c h a in management systems for small businesses must be taken into account. - (4) The desired outcome of the policy is to provide mechanism to ensure sound, sustainable and accountable Supply Chain Management within the Garden Route District Municipality while promoting the following LED objectives: - (i) to stimulate and promote local economic development in a targeted and focused manner as per Regional Economic Development Strategy and
+- (1) The accounting officer must - a) at least annually review the implementation of this Policy; - b) review compliance to norms and standards cost efficiency of the supply chain management process; and - c) when the accounting officer considers it necessary submit proposals for the amendment of this Policy to the council. - (2) If the accounting officer submits proposed amendments to the council that differs from the model policy issued by the National Treasury, the accounting officer must - a) ensure that such proposed amendments comply with the Regulations; and - b) report any deviation from the model policy to the National Treasury and the relevant provincial treasury. - (3) When amending this supply chain management policy the need for uniformity in supply chain practices, procedures and forms between organs of state in all spheres, particularly to promote accessibility of supply c h a i n management systems for small businesses must be taken into account. - (4) The desired outcome of the policy is to provide mechanism to ensure sound, sustainable and accountable Supply Chain Management within the Garden Route District Municipality while promoting the following LED objectives: - (i) to stimulate and promote local economic development in a targeted and focused manner as per Garden Route Growth and Development Strategy as approved by Council: - (ii) to promote resource efficiency and reduce the negative environmental impact of daily operations of the Garden Route District; - (iii) to facilitate creation of employment and business opportunities for the people of the Garden Route District with particular reference to Preferential Procurement Policy Framework Act, 2000, Preferential Procurement Regulations, 2022, and setting specific B-BEEE rating targets for all procurement above a range as determined by council over a period of the contract.